 River Forest has an available, excellent public transportation system that is accessible and safe for older adults, making it easier for them to get around.
 Additionally, the community has sidewalks and pathways that are wheelchair-friendly, allowing older adults and those with mobility issues to safely navigate the neighborhood.
 River Forest also offers a number of activities and programs to keep older adults engaged and active.
-These include classes and social events that are designed to bring older adults together and give them the opportunity to socialize and create new social connections.
+These include classes and social events that are designed to bring older adults together and give them the opportunity to socialize and make new friends.

 Additionally, there are health and mobility resources that are available to help older adults stay independent and remain in their homes.
-The Village is committed to providing services and support that are tailored to meet the unique needs of older adults.
-This includes access to a wide range of health care services, as well as financial and legal assistance.
+Finally, the Village is committed to providing services and support that are tailored to meet the unique needs of older adults.
+This includes access to health care, physical therapy, and nutrition services, as well as financial and legal assistance.
+Overall, River Forest is an age-friendly place that meets the needs of most all individuals.